HanXiaocs/course-2017-spr-proj/bohan_nyx_xh1994_yiran123/README.md

 Correlation coefficient: 0.01 and -0.61

 Above graph No.1 shows the weak positive relationship between original Airbnb scores and number of crimes happened 1km within of each Airbnb.
-Although the original ratings do not strongly connected to the number of crimes, we can observe that high rating Airbnb housings are mostly located in safe areas.
+Although the original ratings do not strongly connect to the number of crimes, we can observe that high rating Airbnb housings are mostly located in safe areas.
 Thus we think it is reasonable to take safety as one factor that may affect the evaluations.
 Graph No.2 shows the strong negative relationship between weighted scores and number of crimes.

 ### Weighted Airbnb Scores vs. Transportation Convenience